code-with-amitk/Code-examples/DS_Questions/Sorting/Merge Sort (Divide & Conquer).md

 ### Merge Sort
 #### Phases
 - *1. Divide* Divide problem into subproblems.
-- *2. Conquer:* Repeatedly solve each subproblem independently.
+- *2. Conquer:* Solve each subproblem recursively.
-- *3. Combine:* The result to form the original problem.
+- *3. Combine:* Solutions to the subproblems into the solution for the original problem.

 <img src="https://cdn-codespeedy.pressidium.com/wp-content/uploads/2019/07/merge-sort-in-C.jpeg" width="500" />

-#### Complexity
-  - **Time: O(nlogn)**
-    - n: To divide the array, complete array needed to be traversed
-    - logn: Array is divided in binary tree format.
-  - **Space: O(n)** A auxillary subarrays are created and merged back to original array.
 #### Logic
   - *1.* Keep dividing input array into 2 halves recursively(as in binary search), until reach array of size=2
   - *2.* Pass array `{10,5} left=0,mid=0,right=0` to MergeSubArrays() function.